crgmaitner/WebsiteProject/README.md

 5. When in the root folder aka MasterProject run `npm ci` to install the node modules.
 6. Start the server with `npm run start`.
 7. Navigate to http://localhost:1337 in order to view the website.

-# IMPORTANT PLEASE READ
-This website template has been created as part of a school project.
-Therefore, the use of any copywrited image within this website template is for the purposes of demostrating of an understanding of the topics covered within this project ONLY.
-They are not to be used should this website ever be published on the internet without the proper permissions of the parties who retain ownership rights of these images.